 The enlarger is basically a projector which takes the negative and projects it downwards onto the printing paper.
 I would normally have gone through the negatives and tried to select the ones I thought were the best so I’d load a negative into the enlarger and switch it on, projecting the image first on to the enlargers base plate.
 After the image had been focused you could get a reasonable idea of the picture you were about to produce.

-The stages of producing a picture with the enlarger were not dissimilar to what I now do using Lightroom.
+The stages of printing your own pictures with the enlarger were not dissimilar to what I now do using Lightroom.
 First the image is cropped – in Lightroom I drag the image around a virtual frame and drag the frame to new sizes.
 In the darkroom I could zoom in and out of the image by raising and lowering the enlarger head, remembering to adjust the focus at the same time.
 This produced a bigger or smaller image which I could then fit the printing paper into.

 In Lightroom the next step would be to adjust the exposure if required.
 Well in the darkroom you had to work out what exposure the photographic paper needed.
 Photographic printing paper is much slower than file and normally takes exposures of several seconds.
 To accurately work out the exposure time you needed to produce a ‘test strip’.
 A test strip is produced by cutting a strip about an inch wide off a sheet of photographic paper and laying it on the enlarger base with the enlarger off.
 Then you place a piece of normal paper over all but an inch of the test strip and expose this for say 2 seconds.
 Then you move the normal paper down an inch and expose for another 2 seconds.
 You repeat this until you have exposed the whole test strip in a series of 1 inch strips.
 You then put the test strip through the development process, making sure you leave it in the developer for the amount of time recommended on the developer instructions.